 Asia’s fourth-largest economy posted a $4.38 billion current account surplus in July on a seasonally adjusted basis, the biggest since February 1998 and up from a revised surplus of $3.73 billion in June, the Bank of Korea data showed.

 Exports on a seasonally adjusted basis rose 1.1 percent in July from the previous month, reversing from declines for the preceding two months, whereas imports fell for a third consecutive month by 1.5 percent, the data showed.

 Without adjustment for seasonal patterns, the country’s current account surplus in July hit a record high of $6.10 billion, rising from a $5.88 billion surplus in June.

-In the financial account, South Korea saw a net outflow of $3.97 billion in December without adjustment for seasonal patterns, compared to a revised net outflow of $9.84 billion set in November.
+In the financial account, the country posted a net outflow of $7.94 billion in July without adjustment for seasonal patterns, compared to a revised $5.27 billion outflow in June.
 (Reporting by Christine Kim; Editing by Choonsik Yoo)